 Wednesday, October 29, 1997.
 Hong Kong newspapers by the names of Ming Pao, Sing Tao Daily and Ta Kung Pao reported that Lam Ching-Ying (a.k.a. the vampire priest) had not appeared in public for many months as ATV had tried a number of times to contact him for season 3 of the Mr. Vampire spin-off.
 They discovered that he was seriously ill.
 When he went to the hospital for tests, he was diagnosed as having liver cancer.
 He had been repeatedly going to the hospital.
 Because he didn’t want his illness to be publicized or even known by his closest friends, he was resting at a relative’s home.
 It was explained by the media that his absence could be explained by himself having resided in the U.S. It was alleged that his liver problems were due to alcohol, although Eric Tsang (an actor friend) denied this.
 Also, Norman Law and Wu Ma (other such friends) noticed that he was really thin.

 Since he was divorced, had played a feminine character in a 1982 movie (The Prodigal Son) and had a somewhat effeminate demeanour (voice included), I hypothesize that he had A.I.D.S. because he was bisexual.
-After his divorce in 1988, he lived with his parents out of child rearing convenience.
+After his divorce in 1988, he lived with his parents out of child-rearing convenience.
 His parents and brothers all live in Sai Kung, which is away from the city.
 In 1991, he opened a bar there but the papers refused to disclose the name.
 His children, daughter was 12 and son was 9, enjoyed his movies to the extent that they recorded them on at least 40 video tapes.
 The liver cancer rumour was further confirmed (or rather alibied) by a good friend who wished to remain anonymous, perhaps because of his own sexual orientation being obvious.
 Kingdom Yuen King-Tan (an actress friend) praised Lam’s “good friend” (the article presented this in quote unquote format) as being by his side to care for him.

 Lam was less lucky than Lee as a director.
 It took half a decade to direct after Vampire Vs. Vampire in 1989.
 The movie did okay the box office, but he didn’t receive his director’s fee because the production cost went over the set budget.
-Fastforwarding to the year when H.K. was no longer a U.K. colony, Sammo received a phone call on Novmeber 10 about his friend’s death.
+Fastforwarding to the year when H.K. was no longer a U.K. colony, Sammo received a phone call on November 10 about his friend’s death.
 Due to the numerous rumors beforehand, he honestly said he was prepared.
 Considering how secretive that Lam was, you have to wonder what those rumours were.
-Chin Kar Lok, who Lam directed in the Chinese movie version of The Green Hornet circa 1994, found himself to be a lucky person near the beginning of 1997 when Lam invited him for a drink.
+Chin Kar-Lok, who Lam directed in the Chinese movie version of The Green Hornet circa 1994, found himself to be a lucky person near the beginning of 1997 when Lam invited him for a drink.
 Chin commented on the alcoholism hypothesis: “He likes to drink, but not that seriously.
 I have never seen him drunk.
 He has always been low key.”

 Eric Tsang felt the death was very sudden because when he first heard about his illness, he called to confirm but Lam said don’t listen to the rumours.
 Contrary to what Chin said, Eric elaborated by saying that only a few buddies in the business knew about his health condition.
 Corey Yuen Kwai knew about Lam’s illness and spent a week for looking him, but to no avail.
 He said that he rarely heard Lam talk about himself in all the years that he knew him.
 Yuen Wah, like Corey, also worked with Bruce and Lam.
 Wah described Lam’s personality as a man of few words who was very low key but also very stubborn.
 Sammo agreed about the latter: “When we were younger, we got into a fight with others.
 He was arrested by the police, who treated him like a suspect without asking first and beat him with night sticks.
 Everyone else were groaning in pain, but he didn’t make a sound.
 That’s how stubborn of a guy that he was.”

 Like Bruce, Lam was buried with his favourite glasses except his were sunglasses.
 Unlike Bruce, Lam was buried three days after his death instead of ten.
 ATV planned to rerun Vampire Expert during the day, but due to the request of the more tasteful viewers, the time had been moved to late night and delayed until December.
 On the Sunday night before the rerun began, ATV aired a memorial special.
-However, the boss of ATV was quick to point out that said Lam’s passing would not stop Vampire Expert from being produced.
+However, the boss of ATV was quick to notify that Lam’s passing would not stop Vampire Expert from being produced.
 Unlike what happened with John Ritter’s death in season 2 of 8 Simple Rules, the Chinese TV series had to have a third season because ATV already took the money from the advertisers.
 The difference is that Lam completed season 2, but season 3 was not filmed because viewers refused to see anyone else in the role.
 Advertisers were compensated with new shows.

 Monday, November 10, 1997.
 Chow Yun-Fat and his wife went to the hospital for the former’s annual check-up.
 He found out about Lam’s death and volunteered to be a “mole” for the reporters.
 Chow is especially sympathetic to the reporters because his older sister is also a reporter.
 Even when blood was being drawn, he used his right hand to sign autographs while blood was being drawn from the left.
 From his impression of working with Lam on Hong Kong 1941 in 1984, he said: “I remember he was very quiet, very serious, and rarely talks to others.
 I hope he is now in some place that is really happy, not as quiet, and not as boring.”